 – The difference is that a typical embedded application doesn’t change over time.
 It’s a “sealed box” with the same configuration always, says Neil Stroud, Field Applications Engineer at Intel® Sweden AB.
 So why go through all that hassle of the BIOS checking what’s there and configuring every time?

-In comparison with BIOS a boot loader is a basic boot solution offering a significantly faster start-up procedure since the boot loader is developed specifically for the application, adapted to one well-defined hardware configuration, one operating system and only one version of it.
+In comparison with BIOS a boot loader is a basic boot solution offering a significantly faster start-up procedure.
+This is because the boot loader is specifically developed for the application.
+It’s adapted to one well-defined hardware configuration, one operating system and only one version of it.
 Boot loaders aren’t delayed by requirements to handle multiple operating systems, in various versions in hardware which can be expected to change from one boot to the other.